wasdee/borisat/README.md

 # borisat
-a python for retrieving company public data in thailand
+a python library for retrieving company public data in thailand.
+It has its own public database for caching, so, it is really fast and smart.